DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPolarChart/5 Series Types/LineSeries/hoverMode.md

 Specifies series elements to be highlighted when a user points to the series.

 ---
-When a user points to the series, it may react in one of the following ways depending on the value of the **hoverMode** option.
+When a user points to the series, it may react in one of the following ways depending on the value of the **hoverMode** property.

 * **nearestPoint**
 The series changes its style along with the point that is nearest to the cursor.